Hhbecker/cOptimization/README.md

 An array of these structs which each hold a single element A single struct of arrays would do the same thign I believe

+Explain how the image matrix is represented as a 1D array Explain how a clockwise vs counterclockwise 90º rotation is achieved with the 1D array

+Our focus is on the user CPU time.
+We are interested in comparing the time the processor spends executing our lines of code specifically.
+Time spent on I/O and other system routines is not relevant to our comparison.

+Memory access time optimization: How to arrange data/instructions so that we have as few cache misses as possible.

+What is a chache?
+What are the Li vs Ld caches?
+What is cache size vs block size?